By Matt McGee on Sep 30, 2010

 - I’ve never in my life asked for a follow unless I wanted to DM someone and couldn’t.
 I’ve NEVER begged for followers to reach some kind of “milestone”.
 It doesn’t matter.

 - I converse a lot, and I make it a point to be as responsive as I can.
-Look at my Twitter page, and you’ll see that the vast majority of my posts are replies to other people.
+Look at my Twitter page, and you’ll see that the vast majority of my posts are replied to by other people.

 - I share my own posts about twice a day if I think they’re worth it.
 I share bunches of stuff from other people that I find interesting, informative, funny.
 But I’m not a link feed, either.